 So how can this resume content help me during my job interview?

-If you have your job accomplishments memorized, you will be set to answer many questions that might be thrown your way – this is particularly true for a Behavioral Descriptive Interview (BDI).
+If you have your job accomplishments memorized, you will be set to answer questions that might be thrown your way – this is particularly true for a Behavioral Descriptive Interview (BDI).
 In this type of interview, the interviewer will say, “Tell me about a time when you had to do X.” X could represent a number of things: collaborated in a team, solved an almost impossible problem, dealt with a moral issue, demonstrated creativity or thinking skills, and so forth.

-You can use C.A.R., as well as your examples, to answer these questions with ease.
+Use the C.A.R. method, as well as your examples, to answer these questions with ease.
 Try to work a relevant core competency into your example, which is once again concretely demonstrating your abilities to perform the position available.
 A core competency would be any hard skill needed to do the available job.

 Next, let’s talk about hard skills sets and areas of expertise to include in your resume content!